 I’ve just become involved with the RCVS Knowledge Quality Improvement Advisory Board.
 This fits in with my interests and also my role in raising clinical and professional standards.
 I’ve been involved in number of projects that fall under the quality improvement heading at Vets Now so I feel I’ve something to offer in terms of the experience I’ve gained.
 I’m also hoping to learn from the others in the group as some are very experienced and there are also members from other professions who I’m hoping will offer new perspectives on certain issues.
 I’m also on the veterinary advisory board for Avacta, which is a company that develops diagnostic testing for animals.

 Are you an ambitious and dedicated vet looking for a new challenge?
-The solution may be AdvantEdge, a new fast-track induction programme for vets keen to develop their skills before diving into an exciting career in ECC.
+The solution may be AdvantEdge, our fast-track induction programme for vets keen to develop their skills before diving into an exciting career in ECC.

-We are also recruiting vets for our 10-week induction Cutting Edge.
-If you, or any vets or vet nurses you know, are interested in applying, please call the Vets Now recruitment team for more information on 01383 841181 or click here.
+Looking to embark on a career in ECC?
+Our 10-week induction Cutting Edge could be for you.
+If you are interested in applying, please call the Vets Now recruitment team for more information on 01383 841181 or click here.